 - Superwinch buying guide

 A winch looks like a simple device.
 But there are several components that make the winch functional.
 It is very important to know what each component does before you buy or learn using the winch.
-Here I have mentioned few parts and components that you can find in most electric winches.
+Here I have mentioned a few parts and components that you can find in most electric winches.

 Motor: Electric winch motor is powered by the vehicle’s battery.
 The gear train mechanism gets power from the motor winch turns the winch drum and winds the winch line.